Arm (geography)

 In geography, an arm is a narrow extension, inlet, or smaller reach, of water flowing out from a much larger body of water, such as an ocean, a sea, or a lake.
-Although different geographically, a sound or bay may also be called an arm.
+Although different geographically, a sound or bay may also be called an arm, or vice versa.

 Both the tributary and distributary of a river are sometimes called an "arm".
 By extension, a canal arm is a subsidiary branch of a canal or inland waterway.
+A number of place names are derived from this term, such as Salmon Arm, Indian Arm and Alice Arm.